 Global Agenda Council on South-East Asia 2012-2014

-South-East Asia has shown remarkable recovery since the global economic crisis of 2008 — the region’s economy is projected to grow by an average of 5.5% per year between 2013 and 2017, according to the Organisation for Economic Co-operation and Development.
-To foster the economic revival, South-East Asia aims to form an Association of Southeast Asian Nations (ASEAN) Economic Community or AEC, which will be characterized by a single market and production base.
+South-East Asia has shown remarkable recovery since the global economic crisis of 2008 – the region’s economy is projected to grow by an average of 5.5% per year between 2013 and 2017, according to the Organisation for Economic Co-operation and Development.
+To foster the economic revival, South-East Asia aims to form an Association of Southeast Asian Nations (ASEAN) Economic Community, or AEC, which will be characterized by a single market and production base.
 The integration process towards creating the AEC, scheduled for 31 December 2015, is proving to be a struggle because of the diverse economic growth levels of the region’s countries.
-The political and economic transformation happening in Myanmar, which takes on ASEAN’s chairmanship in 2015, poses a further challenge, but also presents opportunities.
+The region also sees a rise in social media use, leading to increased trends of higher connectivity and a greater degree of alienation from social reality among the younger generations.

 What the Council is doing about it

-The Global Agenda Council on South-East Asia sees the need for dialogue among significant ASEAN business and government leaders to address such vital issues as education and human capital development.
-The Council also is committed to playing an important role in Myanmar’s development.
+The Global Agenda Council on South-East Asia sees the need for dialogue among significant ASEAN business and government leaders to address such vital issues as increasing occurrences of natural disasters, income disparity in the region, regional mobility and energy resources.

-At the 2013 World Economic Forum on East Asia, the Council led two multistakeholder conversations on ASEAN integration and Myanmar’s development.
-One private discussion yielded recommendations from prominent business leaders on how best to accelerate ASEAN integration, and a draft proposal for submission to ASEAN business leaders.
-The second conversation was a roundtable discussion, between the international community and Myanmar’s government and businesses, on fostering partnerships to address the country’s urgent need for skills and labour.
+At the 2013 World Economic Forum on East Asia, the Council led two multistakeholder conversations, on ASEAN integration and on Myanmar’s development.
+One private discussion yielded recommendations from prominent business leaders on how best to accelerate ASEAN integration and a draft proposal for submission to ASEAN business leaders.
+The second was a roundtable discussion between the international community and Myanmar’s government and businesses on fostering partnerships to address the country’s urgent need for skills and labour.

 To get involved please contact